blueprint-freespeech/gosling/source/pages/content/gosling-spec.md

   //
   // return : on success, a string containing the v3 onion service id of the
   // endpoint server (otherwise an error is raised); the endpoint's onion
-  // service descriptor will be encrypted with the provided client authorization key
+  // service descriptor will be encrypted with the provided client-authorization key
   //
   // An error is raised if any of the associated checks or signature verifications fail send_response(binary client_cookie,